devmark/laravel-angular-cms/README.md

 This project makes use of Bower.
 You must first ensure that Node.js (included in homestead) is installed on your machine.

-1. install npm, gulp, bower
+1. Install npm, gulp, bower
-2. run `sudo npm install`
+2. Run `sudo npm install`
-3. run `bower install`
+3. Run `bower install`
-4. edit `backend/src/index.js`, replace `cms.dev` to your api domain
+4. Edit `backend/src/index.js`, replace `cms.dev` to your api domain
-5. run `gulp serve` for development
+5. Run `gulp serve` for development

 -----